escape/PAID/data/README.md

 # Data

-This folder contains datasets used for training AI models, political science research, and analysis.
+This folder contains example documents and datasets for testing the AI pipeline.